venkatgowrish07-hub/Single-Cycle-RV32I/README.md

 - Simulated and verified using Icarus Verilog and GTKWave
 - Synthesized and deployed on the Basys3 FPGA board
 - Tested with assembly programs for functional verification
+- Integrated with seven-segment display hardware for real-time output monitoring
 - The processor supports essential arithmetic and control instructions and successfully executes a **Fibonacci program** loaded into instruction memory.

 The system was implemented and verified using **Xilinx Vivado** and tested on the **Basys3 FPGA development board**.